 The light intensity is good for low to medium-level plants in a typical height 55-gallon aquarium.
 However, you may need two of them for growing high light plants since doubling the light doubles the PAR value.

 The hands-free simulation effects start with fresh dawn, followed by a warm sunrise, and then comes an intense color blazing high noon.
 It starts again scaling down to a red drowned sunset and finishes with a blue moonlight at night from the shiny noon.
 You can set the day effect as thunderstorms, cloudy days, sunny days with a single click of a button.

 LED wireless sensor and the upgraded remote controller make the lighting control super user-friendly.
 With the controller, you can customize your effect preference if you do not want to use the default 24/7 effects.

 - Slim and very lightweight.

 - Lighting control is super smart with a lot of variation options.

-- 7k multicolor blend useful for plant growth.
+- A multicolor blend that is useful for plant growth.

 - This light is not so budget-friendly.

 - No IP-rated cover to protect from accidental water splash.